 And yet creates good.”

-The appearance of the Devil on the scene usually speeds up the awakening of consciousness and the development of good.
-Every drama, novel and film is based on the same model – presentation of the characters, plot, catharsis, and resolution.
-Looking at it symbolically, introducing evil onto the scene is what constitutes the plot, because it usually consists of a conflict in which the characters, driven by some outside influence, undergo introspection and purification from negativity.
-They put their own values on trial, overcome their present capacity and acquire a new state of mind they didn’t have before.
+The appearance of the Devil on the scene typically accelerates the awakening of consciousness and the development of good.
+Every drama, novel, and film is based on the same model: the presentation of characters, plot, catharsis, and resolution.
+Looking at it symbolically, introducing evil onto the scene constitutes the plot, as it typically involves a conflict in which the characters, driven by some outside influence, undergo introspection and purification from negativity.
+They put their own values on trial, overcome their present capacity, and acquire a new state of mind they didn’t have before.
 This, of course, has all the characteristics of an initiation, and as we already know, initiations hardly ever come without a challenge or test.
-That is what makes initiations difficult but also genuine.
+That is what makes initiations both difficult and genuine.
 Things are either right or wrong, so if there’s no other way to check if things are right, negative forces will appear in our lives and test us.
 But if we pass the test created for us by the Devil himself, who can dare to challenge our righteousness?

 I am aware that this model resembles a fairytale or a myth and that it contains many inconsistencies.
 However, the knowledge presented here stems from direct experience, mine and other people’s, and the nature of direct experience renders a logical explanation superfluous.
-Instead of logical mental processes, the direct experiences of the spiritual world and universal truths are far more characterized by strong feelings, impressions and visions.
+Instead of logical mental processes, the direct experiences of the spiritual world and universal truths are far more characterized by strong feelings, impressions, and visions.
 But even though irrational by nature, feelings are superior to the intellect; they are actually a medium for connecting to our soul and the omnipresent spirit.
 Thoughts appear later when the rational mind tries to interpret the experience.
-Such thoughts are usually irregular and difficult to connect, but just because something is illogical, it is not necessarily untrue.
+Such thoughts are often irregular and difficult to connect, but just because something is illogical, it does not necessarily mean it isuntrue.
 That’s why it is often impossible to pose sub-questions in order to clear the spiritual message in a way that would satisfy our intellect’s need for logic.
 Myth, fairytales, and poetry are far better means of expressing spiritual experience than thoughts and logic.
-What backs up the idea of presenting such knowledge verbally is the possibility of its practical implementation in therapy.
-For that reason, the information presented here seems to be quite sufficient for successful work on dissolving lower astral connections and transforming them into deep spiritual experiences.
+What supports the idea of presenting such knowledge verbally is the possibility of its practical application in therapy.
+For this reason, the information presented here appears to be quite sufficient for successful work in dissolving lower astral connections and transforming them into profound spiritual experiences.

 © Tomislav Budak, 2005